eikenb/ihol/README.md

 Note you need the IHOL_CLIENT_ID and IHOL_CLIENT_SECRET set for each run (even after the initial-auth.py run).
 You also need to keep the ./o365_token.txt file created by the initial-auth.py run.
-The token in that file will stay good indefinitely as long as you use it once ever 90 days.
+The token in that file will stay good indefinitely as long as you use it once every 90 days.